lucasvegi/Elixir-Code-Smells/README.md

   ** (UndefinedFunctionError) function Foo.from_module_one/0 is undefined...
   ```

 * __Refactoring:__ To remove this code smell, a library must standardize the naming of its modules, always using its own name as a prefix (namespace) for all its module's names (e.g., ``LibraryName.ModuleName``).
 When a module file is within subdirectories of a library, the names of the subdirectories must also be used in the module naming (e.g., ``LibraryName.SubdirectoryName.ModuleName``).
 In the refactored code shown below, this module naming pattern was used.
 For this, the ``Foo`` module, defined in the file ``module_two.ex``, was also moved to the ``utils`` subdirectory.
-This refactoring, in addition to eliminating the internal conflict of names within the library, will prevent the occurrence of name conflicts with client codes:
+This refactoring, in addition to eliminating the internal conflict of names within the library, will prevent the occurrence of name conflicts with client code:

   ```elixir
   defmodule MyLibrary.Foo do